node-organic/organic-nginx-configurator/README.md

 # organic-nginx-configurator

-A cell which is aggregating chemicals for cluster's cell topology and notifies nginx for changes by issueing nginx configuration reload.
+A cell which is aggregating chemicals for cluster's cell topology and notifies NGINX for changes by issuing NGINX configuration reload.

 * (!)
-It is executed as root user to be able to configure nginx.
+It is executed as root user to be able to configure NGINX.
 * It is restarted on failure or reboot.
 * It is installed on host machines via script.
-* It uses `organic-plasma-channel` to recieve chemicals
+* It uses `organic-plasma-channel` to receive chemicals

 ## pre-requirements